andresebr/kumodd/README.md

 libraries](https://github.com/googleapis/google-cloud-python) which are in development, and preferred for new work.

-A sample of the available metadata is shown in the following json object.
+A sample of available metadata for a Google Doc is shown in the following json object.

 ``` javascript
 {'alternateLink': 'https://docs.google.com/document/d/1Bbouiss7ioabPembZdG9B9bsabaiudfjqBgtXV5-9ldo8/edit?usp=drivesdk',